 I choose to replace the missing pulls with two glass knobs since I like to keep original pulls with a piece as much as possible.
 I think the contrast adds character.

-Well, I said I wasn't keeping this gem, so if you're interested in making this vintage sideboard your own, you can find it in
+Well, I said I wasn't keeping this gem, so if you're interested in making this vintage sideboard your own, you can find it in my online shop.

 [metaslider id=30251]